+4. W Engine

 - The first configuration consists of three banks of cylinders sharing a common crankshaft.
-It is also known as broad arrow configuration due to its resemblance to the British broad arrow property mark.
+It is also known as the broad arrow configuration due to its resemblance to the British broad arrow property mark.

 - The second one is four banks of cylinders sharing a common crankshaft.
 This is also known as a ‘double-V’ engine.

 - The third and last configuration features an engine with two banks of cylinders with two crankshafts.

 The W-shaped engines are mostly used in Volkswagen cars, most notably in Bugatti Veyron.